anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

                  Join Proxy to query and return Join Proxy specific BRSKI resources of a Registrar.
     Reference: [this document]

-## CoAPS+JPY Scheme Registration {#jpyscheme}

-    Scheme name: coaps+jpy
-    Status: permanent
-    Applications/protocols that use this scheme name: Constrained BRSKI Join Proxy
-    Contact: ANIMA WG
-    Change controller: IESG
-    References: [THIS RFC]
-    Scheme syntax: identical to coaps
-    Scheme semantics: The encapsulation mechanism described in {{stateless-jpy}} is used with coaps.
-    Security considerations: The new encapsulation allows traffic to be returned to a calling node behind a proxy.
-The form of the encapsulation can include privacy and integrity protection under the control of the proxy system.

 ## service name and port number registry {#dns-sd-spec}